jorgebucaran/fisher/man/man7/fisher-faq.md

 Fisherman ameliorates the slow shell start problem using a flat dependency tree instead of loading a directory hierarchy per plugin.
 This also means that Fisherman performance does not decline depending on the number of plugins installed.
 See also `Flat Tree` in `fisher help tour`.

-### How can I upgrade from an existing Oh My Fish or Wahoo installation?
+### How can I upgrade from an existing Oh My Fish! installation?

 Remove the `$OMF_PATH` and `$OMF_CONFIG` variables from your `config.fish`.